albertogarza/blog/content/posts/angular-vs-react-part-1.md

 What evidences can we find in [Angular's Getting Started section](https://angular.io/start) that will help us determine whether or not it is a framework?

-Frameworks are easy to spot because they take control away from you, the apps developer.
+Frameworks are easy to spot because they take control away from you, the developer of the app.
 The very first sign of this happening in Angular is when you first learn about [Components](https://angular.io/start#components):

 > app-root (orange box) is the application shell.
 This is the first component to load and the parent of all other components.
 You can think of it as the base page.